-As it can be seen from the data of introduced Figure, the seed weight per 1 fruit of "Anahit 351" variety is higher than that of "Lia" and "Eraz" varieties in 1.5 and 2.8 times respectively.
-At the same time, it should be noted that in all studied varieties, the highest seed weight was recorded in the second cluster of 10-day ripened fruits.
+As it can be seen from the data of introduced Figure, the seed weight per 1 fruit of "Anahit 351" variety is higher than that of "Lia" and "Eraz" varieties in 1.5 and 2.8 times

 Figure.
 Weight of seeds in one fruit depending on cluster level and harvest period (composed by the authors).